No properties matching your criteria were found. Try modifying your search and try again.

 Why Live in Juliette

-Juliette, a small town along the Ocmulgee River, is famously known for its role in the 1991 film "Fried Green Tomatoes."
-The Whistle Stop Cafe, originally a general store, remains a popular attraction, drawing both locals and tourists.
-The town's main street features seven independently owned stores, including Verna Cora's antique shop and Ken W.’s Art Studio.
-For everyday needs, residents travel 10 miles to Forsyth, where larger stores like Ingles Market and Walmart Supercenter are located.
-Juliette is 10 miles from Interstate 75, providing easy access to major routes.
-The town hosts the annual Green Tomato Festival, a family-friendly event centered around arts, crafts, and tomatoes.
-Juliette Park offers water sports and fishing along the Ocmulgee River, while Lake Juliette and Piedmont Natural Wildlife Refuge provide additional outdoor activities.
-Homes in Juliette are often hidden behind dense trees, with properties rarely available on the market.
-The Monroe County School District serves the area, with highly rated schools such as Katherine B. Sutton Elementary, Monroe County Middle School, and Mary Persons High School.
-Juliette boasts a crime score lower than the national average, contributing to its reputation as a safe place for families.
+Juliette, Georgia, a small town along the Ocmulgee River, gained fame as the setting for the 1991 film "Fried Green Tomatoes."
+The Whistle Stop Cafe, a central attraction, draws both locals and tourists, especially on weekends.
+The town's main street features seven locally owned stores, including Verna Cora's antique shop and Ken W.'s Art Studio.
+Residents often travel 10 miles to Forsyth for everyday needs, as Juliette lacks banks and grocery stores.
+The town is also 10 miles from Interstate 75, providing connectivity to other regions.
+Juliette hosts the annual Green Tomato Festival, a family-friendly event centered around arts, crafts, and tomatoes.
+The area is safer than the national average, with a low crime score.
+Outdoor activities are abundant, with Juliette Park offering river access for boating and fishing, and Lake Juliette providing opportunities for swimming and picnicking.
+The Piedmont Natural Wildlife Refuge, 10 miles away, allows hiking and hunting.
+Homes in Juliette are often hidden behind dense Georgian trees, with properties rarely coming on the market.
+The Monroe County School District serves the town, with highly rated schools such as Katherine B. Sutton Elementary, Monroe County Middle School, and Mary Persons High School.

 Median Sale Price